rbowsley/lamplighthelp/source/26-5-1_Matching_Module_Publishing_technical_details.markdown

-# 26.5.1 Matching Module - Publishing technical details
+# 26.5.1 Matching Module - Publishing Technical Details

-> You can use the Matching Module to request raw data through the API for use elsewhere
+> You can use the Matching Module to request raw data through the API for use elsewhere.
+The information on this page is intended for developers

 ### Matching Module Opportunity API

 Lamplight can store details of {{volunteering opportunity}} records.
 These can be made available through a public API for display on other websites etc.

 ### Access

-Access is controlled using an API key, different to the main publishing API key.
+Access to the records is controlled using an API key.
+This is different to the main publishing API key used in other parts of {{Lamplight}}.
-We assume that {{volunteering opportunity}} records are 'more public' than other aspects of the matching module, and that the key may not be kept secret, as it is assumed to be in the main publishing module.
-For example, customers may choose to embed and iframe directly in their website so that they can easily display opportunities, which means that the API key will be public.
+We assume that {{volunteering opportunity}} records are 'more public' than other aspects of the matching module, and that the key may not be kept secret.
+The API in the main Publishing Module is treated as secret.
+For example, with the Matching Module you may choose to embed an iframe directly in your website so that you can display opportunities more easily.
+This will mean that the API key is public.

 The API key is available via the main system admin section in Lamplight.